 I have exciting news!
 I’ve just launched the Passive Income Superstars Shop selling some of my own digital products.

-Creating and selling digital products online was so much easier than I ever thought it would be – even for a technophobe like me!
+However, creating and selling digital products online was so much easier than I ever thought it would be – even for a technophobe like me!

 Whilst researching it, I found it difficult to find the information I needed online and so now having worked it out myself, I decided to write this article to show you how you can also create a digital product and sell it on your website with ease!